 “We have seen more students filing the FAFSA, and more students filing the FAFSA earlier than they did in the past, so they are eligible for more financial aid,” says Pat Braus, executive director of the Rochester Education Foundation (REF).

 REF’s College Access Network is a collaboration of representatives from local colleges and universities, nonprofit and philanthropic organizations, and businesses.
 Its members work together to remove barriers to college access and success for Rochester students.

-FAFSA Fests will be held six times between November 2 and March 3, 2018.
-See this list of help sessions and college fairs.
+FAFSA Fests will be held five times between October 12 and December 7, 2019.
+See this list of events.